-3. Equity Loan – Equity lenders are commonly referred to as “hard money” lenders.
-A hard money loan is not based upon the credit worthiness of a borrower but is usually made solely based upon the equity in the subject property.
+3. Equity Loan – An Equity Loan is not solely based upon the credit worthiness of a borrower but is usually made based upon the equity in the subject property.
 The availability of this type of loan would require substantial equity in the property.
 In most instances, the amount of money being loaned would not exceed 65-75% of the fair market value of the property.
-Equity loans are very expensive.
-Points paid to obtain this type of loan are usually between 4-8 points and interest rates can range between 12-21%.
 This type of loan should only be used as a temporary measure to stop the foreclosure and give you additional time to complete conventional refinancing of the property or to list and sell the property.
 Many times the primary advantage of an equity loan is that it can be made very quickly and without the normal time delays of a conventional loan.
-Equity loans can literally be funded in a matter of days.
 As a foreclosure auction approaches, the equity loan possibility should always be considered if you have equity in your property.

 Loss Mitigation Options